remix-run/react-router/docs/upgrading/remix.md

     context: AppLoadContext;
   }
 }

+export {}; // necessary for TS to treat this as a module
 ```

 <docs-info>

 Using `declare module` to register types is a standard TypeScript technique called [module augmentation][ts-module-augmentation].
-You can do this in any TypeScript file covered by your `tsconfig.json`'s `include` field, but we recommend a dedicated `env.d.ts` within your app directory.
+You can do this in any TypeScript file covered by your `tsconfig.json`'s `include` field, but we recommend a dedicated `env.ts` within your app directory.

 </docs-info>